To see the other types of publications on this topic, follow the link: Mermaids in literature.

 Abstract:

 AbstractSirenomelia, or the Mermaid Syndrome, is a very rare congenital anomaly.
 It is associated with varying degrees of fusion of lower limb bones, giving them the appearance of a “mermaid.”
 It is almost always associated with other birth defects, such as, renal abnormalities, genital anomalies, and cardiac anomalies.
 We report a case of sirenomelia associated with bilateral multicystic dysplastic kidneys along with bilateral hydronephrosis, severe oligohydramnios, single umbilical artery, absent anal opening, and absent genitals.
-To the best of our knowledge, this is the first case to be reported from our region.
+To the best of our knowledge, this is the first case to be re

 APA, Harvard, Vancouver, ISO, and other styles